ansonuser/ansonwang/content/post/tree_models.md

 ## Quick Summary:

 Decision stump is one level decision tree.
 Build a decision tree by multi-level decision stump.
 Ensemble model reduce the loss by planting many trees to a random forest.
-For learning from feedback, two methods are introduced, Adaboost learns from put more weights on mistake and Gradient-Based model learns from fitting residual by gradient approach.
+For learning from feedback, two methods are introduced, Adaboost learns from putting more weights on mistakes and Gradient-Based model learns from fitting residual by gradient approaches.